changeworld/azure-docs.ja-jp/articles/hdinsight/hdinsight-hadoop-use-data-lake-store.md

     Write-Host "Creating new KeyCredential for the app"
     $keyValue = [System.Convert]::ToBase64String($cert.GetRawCertData())
-    New-AzADAppCredential -ApplicationId $appId -CertValue $keyValue -EndDate $cert.NotAfter -StartDate $cert.NotBefore Write-Host "Waiting for 30 seconds for the permissions to get propagated" Start-Sleep -s 30
+    New-AzADAppCredential -ApplicationId $appId -CertValue $keyValue -EndDate $cert.NotAfter -StartDate $cert.NotBefore Write-Host "Waiting for 7 minutes for the permissions to get propagated" Start-Sleep -s 420 #7 minutes
 }

 Write-Host "Updating the certificate on HDInsight cluster..."